TEN-framework/portal/content/docs/ten_framework/graph/graph.md

       ]
     },
     {
-      // subgraph_2 transmits cmd H to ext_a, but this requires the subgraph to expose the cmd_out interface H,
+      // Subgraph subgraph_2 sends cmd H to ext_a, but this requires the subgraph to expose the H
-      // otherwise it will be considered an error condition "subgraph": "subgraph_2",
+      // cmd_out interface, otherwise it will be treated as an error condition "subgraph": "subgraph_2",
       "cmd": [
         {